mdameer/Mdameer.Watermark/README.md

 # Mdameer.Watermark
-Orchard CMS module, to add a image overlay or text watermark to the site images.
+Orchard CMS module, to add a image overlay and text watermark to the site images.